arbaj-maneri-123/sultan-demo/README.md

 # sultan-demo
-it is the my new repository of the github and git
+it is the my new repository of the github and gi.